-Some parts of Blast2GO 5 are not working (Show Blast Results, Welcome Part, Create Workflow) running Linux system.
+Some parts of the application are not working (Show Blast Results, Welcome Part, Create Workflow) running Linux system.

-You need to install some packages depending on your distribution in order to make some parts of Blast2GO to work.
-For Ubuntu/Debian: apt-get install libxss1 libgconf-2-4 For Fedora: yum install libXScrnSaver libXScrnSaver.i686 GConf2 For CentOS: yum install libXScrnSaver GConf2 For more information on Show Blast Results or create Workflows, please have a look at the OmicsBox user manual online.
+This applies to OmicsBox or Blast2GO 5.
+You need to install some packages depending on your distribution in order to make some parts work.
+For Ubuntu/Debian: apt-get install libxss1 libgconf-2-4 For Fedora: yum install libXScrnSaver libXScrnSaver.i686 GConf2 For CentOS: yum install libXScrnSaver GConf2 For more information on Show Blast Results or create Workflows, please have a look at the OmicsBox

 To the Blast2GO installer in Linux systems follow the next steps: 0.
 Open a terminal in the folder where you have downloaded the installer.
 1. Unzip the file: tar -xvf Blast2GO_unix_X_X_XX.zip 2.
 Make sure the .sh file has execution permissions: chmod +x Blast2GO_unix_X_X_XX.sh 3.
 Execute the .sh file: ./Blast2GO_unix_X_X_XX.sh An installation wizard should open.
 Just follow the instructions on the